What are design guidelines and why do I need them?

 The design of your new house will need to comply with DFC’s design guidelines for Ashbury.
 Why do we have design guidelines?

 Building your dream home can be an exciting but daunting process, you may start out finding the right location and block of land, or you may select your perfect house first.
 Buying land and building your home is one of the biggest undertakings you will make and can be quite overwhelming.
 These key steps will help you through the process and keep you within your budget and stress-free as possible.

 We recommend that you contact your bank or a mortgage broker to find the right type of loan to suit your needs.
-Once again, our team can help you out with recommending a mortgage broker that’ll be able to step you through the financing process and applying for a home loan.
+Once again, our team can help you out by recommending a mortgage broker who’ll be able to step you through the finance process and apply for a home loan.